Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 The next section deals with the Causal KNN method in an application case, where a targeting policy has to be developed, based on the CATE estimations.
 From the model training and parameter tuning of previous steps, it was possible to find a best fitting value for the $K$ nearest neighbours that are taken into account.
 This value is now used in the prediction setting, where we assume that we do not know the actual outcome value.

 The aim is to find those individuals, where a treatment increases the value of the outcome variable the most.
 By specifying a fixed percentage of the population, we are able to select the most profitable individuals for a treatment assignment.
 For the test data, we assume that we did not decide for a treatment assignment yet and do not have any information about the individual outcome values.
-Therefore, we are not able to calculate the transformed outcome for the test data set.
+Therefore, we are not able to calculate the Transformed Outcome for the test data set.
 Since we already estimated optimal parameter of k, we use this value here as parameter for the Causal KNN algorithm.
 The difference is now that we do not search for treated and untreated nearest neighbours in the test data set.
 We are not able to do so, because we did not decide for any treatment assignment yet.
 We rather search the neighbours for the observations in the training data, which we already used for finding the optimal k value.

 ```{r, eval = FALSE, include = TRUE}
 test_set = createDummyFeatures(data[25001:30000, ])